OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 When you sideload an add-in on the web, the add-in's manifest is stored in the browser's local storage, so if you clear the browser's cache, or switch to a different browser, you have to sideload the add-in again.

-The steps to sideload an add-in on the web vary based on these factors:
+The steps to sideload an add-in on the web vary based on the following factors.

-- The host application (for example, Excel, Word, Outlook).
+- The host application (for example, Excel, Word, Outlook)
 - What tool created the add-in project (for example, Visual Studio, Yeoman generator for Office Add-ins, or neither)
-- Whether you are sideloading to Office on the web with a Microsoft Account or with an account in a Microsoft 365 tenant.
+- Whether you are sideloading to Office on the web with a Microsoft Account or with an account in a Microsoft 365 tenant

-Go to the section or article that matches your scenario:
+In the following list, go to the section or article that matches your scenario.
+Note the first scenario in the list applies to Outlook add-ins.
+The remaining scenarios apply to non-Outlook add-ins.

-- If you are sideloading an Outlook Add-in, see the article [Sideload Outlook add-ins for testing](../outlook/sideload-outlook-add-ins-for-testing.md). *The remaining bullets apply to non-Outlook add-ins.*
+- If you're sideloading an Outlook add-in, see the article [Sideload Outlook add-ins for testing](../outlook/sideload-outlook-add-ins-for-testing.md).
-- If the add-in was created with the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md), see [Sideload a Yeoman-created add-in to Office on the web](#sideload-a-yeoman-created-add-in-to-office-on-the-web).
+- If you created the add-in using the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md), see [Sideload a Yeoman-created add-in to Office on the web](#sideload-a-yeoman-created-add-in-to-office-on-the-web).
-- If the add-in was created with Visual Studio, see [Sideload an add-in on the web when using Visual Studio](#sideload-an-add-in-on-the-web-when-using-visual-studio).
+- If you created the add-in using Visual Studio, see [Sideload an add-in on the web when using Visual Studio](#sideload-an-add-in-on-the-web-when-using-visual-studio).
-- For all other cases, see one of these sections:
+- For all other cases, see one of the following sections.

-  - If you are sideloading to Office on the web with a Microsoft Account, see [Manually sideload an add-in to Office on the web](#manually-sideload-an-add-in-to-office-on-the-web).
+  - If you're sideloading to Office on the web with a Microsoft Account, see [Manually sideload an add-in to Office on the web](#manually-sideload-an-add-in-to-office-on-the-web).
-  - If you are sideloading to Office on the web with an account in a Microsoft 365 tenant, see [Sideload an add-in to Microsoft 365](#sideload-an-add-in-to-microsoft-365).
+  - If you're sideloading to Office on the web with an account in a Microsoft 365 tenant, see [Sideload an add-in to Microsoft 365](#sideload-an-add-in-to-microsoft-365).

 ## Sideload a Yeoman-created add-in to Office on the web

 This process is supported for **Excel**, **OneNote**, **PowerPoint**, and **Word** only.
-This example project assumes that you are using a project created with the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md).
+This example project assumes you're using a project created with the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md).

 1. Open [Office on the web](https://office.live.com/) or OneDrive.
 Using the **Create** option, make a document in **Excel**, **OneNote**, **PowerPoint**, or **Word**.
-In this new document, select **Share** in the ribbon, select **Copy Link**, and copy the URL.
+In this new document, select **Share**, select **Copy Link**, and copy the URL.

 1. In the command line starting at the root directory of your project, run the following command.
 Replace "{url}" with the URL that you copied.